keshavsapkota3/Group_26-webprograming/readme.md

 Include more detailed information about Feature 1 here.
 Provide links to related code files (github) & link to the feature (shell.hamk.fi) .

+This feature allow user to add a item to  the shopping cart and it will show the total amounts of slected itmes and it will go upto checkout the items.

 ### Feature 2

 Include more detailed information about Feature 2 here.
 Provide links to related code files (github) & link to the feature (shell.hamk.fi) .

+  In this feature if user login then user able to chat with customer service.

 ### Feature 3

 Include more detailed information about Feature 3 here.
 Provide links to related code files (github) & link to the feature (shell.hamk.fi) .

+   In this feature  will add multiple items to our database and overtime flash sales item will be change.

 ### Feature 4

 Include more detailed information about Feature 4 here.User can left and check evaluation to production.
 ---

 ## Database Tables